sfc-gh-pwate/llm-bootcamp-build-2023/day2/README.md

 * On the left hand side, double click on [llm-day2-notebook.ipynb](llm-day2-notebook.ipynb)
 * Follow instructions and run through each cell in the Notebook

----

-For questions and comments, please reach out to [Dash](dash.desai@snowflake.com).